Fighting For Medical Malpractice Victims

 West Virginia requires medical malpractice victims to prove that the actions of his or her health care provider fell below an acceptable level of care.
 The court will look to see if the care a patient received fell below the standard that is expected of a reasonable, prudent physician given the circumstances.
 He or she must also demonstrate that the failure to provide an acceptable level of care contributed to an injury or death.

-The attorneys at Johnstone & Gabhart, LLP, understand that the legal process can be overwhelming and confusing.
+The attorneys at Johnstone & Gabhart, LLP are experienced Charleston medical malpractice attorneys and understand that the legal process can be overwhelming and confusing.
 Our job is to simplify everything so you can focus on your recovery, rather than worry about your case.